 Learn German in a city of superlatives: With over 3.5 million residents, Berlin is Germany’s largest city and is the home of numerous prestigious universities, colleges, and research institutes.
 Berlin is also the country’s most important political, economic and cultural center.
 That’s what makes Berlin the perfect location for students from all over the world to study German and learn more about Germany’s history, politics and arts.

-The Humboldt-Institut has been welcoming students to its language school in Berlin-Mitte since June 2014.
+The Humboldt-Institut has been welcoming students to its language school in Berlin since June 2014.
 The school offers modern classrooms, a language laboratory, a spacious common area and comfortable student rooms.
 A special highlight is the rooftop terrace with panoramic views of Berlin.
-The institute’s central location and excellent transit connections put a large number of sights within easy reach.
+The institute’s central location in Berlin-Mitte and excellent transit connections put a large number of sights within easy reach.

 During their German course in Berlin our students may choose between two types of accommodations:

 The students are housed in our residence in single, twin and a few triple rooms, all with en-suite bathrooms.
 All rooms feature modern and comfortable furniture, TV and Wi-Fi internet access.
 Living on-campus offers many advantages: a short walk to class, ideal learning conditions and a family atmosphere.

 With this 360° panoramic image you get a first impression of the rooms in Berlin.

 Room in Berlin-Mitte – Spherical Image/360° Panorama Humboldt-Institut Berlin City

 Our all-inclusive course fees cover three meals a day as well as a selection of fresh fruit.
 Our kitchen staff offers a varied and healthy diet and cooks all meals fresh every day.

 Bed linen and towels will be provided and changed regularly.
 For your personal laundry there is a coin washing machine and dryer available.